Sabah Al-Khalid Al-Sabah: Career

+Crown Prince

+On 1 June 2024, Sabah was appointed Crown Prince of Kuwait, marking the first time a member from the Hamad branch of the Al-Sabah ruling family has held this position in the country's history.
+He is also the first one not from Jabir or Salim after the independence in 1961, and the first one not from Jabir after 2006.

 Personal life

 Sabah is married to Aida Salim Al Ali Al Sabah and has two children.
 Aida Al Sabah is the board chair of Sheikh Salim Al Ali Al Sabah Informatics Award.